bbarker/BlockSmith/README.md

 ### Support anti-cheating features

-I honestly haven't even thought about this much or looked into it, but I would hope to engineer a system that prevents the kind of "x-ray vision" mods that are found in Minecraft.
-Post an issue if you know of a solution, possible solution, or other potential cheating mechanisms that are in Minecraft.
+I haven't even thought about this much or looked into it, but I would hope to have a system that prevents the kind of "x-ray vision" mods that are found in Minecraft.
+Please post an issue if you know of a solution, possible solution, or other potential cheating mechanisms that are in Minecraft.

 ### Support multiple targets